Skip to main content

 2020 – NEW CHALET EXPANSION AND RFID LIFT TECHNOLOGY AT MOUNT ST. LOUIS MOONSTONE

 Mount St. Louis Moonstone is dedicated to offering the best skiing and snowboarding in Ontario.
-To prove their commitment, the Huter family has spent over $1.6 million dollars in another summer season of building, maintaining, and re-investing.
+To prove their commitment, the Huter family has spent over $1.6 million in another summer season of building, maintaining, and re-investing.

 Projects this summer include:

 Chalet expansion: 2,300 sq ft newly designed rental department and increased seating space in the upper level of the Louis chalet.
 Improving the flow of the resort’s rental department is critical and improves the Guest’s learning experience!
-With more space and seating in the upper level cafeteria, the new and improved chalet will allow Guests to abide by social distancing measures more easily.
+With more space and seating in the upper-level cafeteria, the new and improved chalet will allow Guests to abide by social distancing measures more easily.

 On Hill